SolaceDev/solace-dev-codelabs/markdown/solace-masterclass/solace-masterclass.md

               .create();
               }
       ```
-* Open the file named AccountService.java in the path :
+* Open the file named AccountService.java in the project :
-  account-management/src/main/java/com/solace/acme/bank/accountmanagement/service/AccountService.java
     * Introduce the following 2 methods in the class :
       ```Java
           public void processAccountSuspensionRequest(final String accountNumber) {